philliphresh/30-rock-2021/README.md

 directed an episode in the final season—I wonder if there is any other writer/director overlap.

-## Examining characters listed in episode description
+# Examining characters listed in episode description

-Can we find any relationships with character names and IMDb ratings?
+Do episodes with Cerie in the spotlight score higher than those with Frank?
+Can we find any relationship with character names and IMDb ratings?

-### A little more web scraping needs performed to gather a list of character names
+## A little more web scraping needs performed to gather a list of character names

-View the README.Rmd file in this Github repo to see the extra web scraping code to gather character names.
+This Github repo includes the original Web Scraping code used to gather this data.
+You can view the README.Rmd file in this repo to see the extra web scraping code used to gather character names.

-### Plotting character rating prevalence
+## Plotting character rating prevalence

 I’m interested in seeing if certain characters being the main focus of an episode drives the IMDb rating up or down.
 Unfortunately a large